-Topics Covered in Sections 8.6, 10.1-10.2 and Chapter 11 Section 8.6 - Power Power (how to use a power curve, not how to calculate one) How changing α and the sample size affect the power Sections 10.1-10.2 - One-way Analysis of Variance The null and alternate hypothesis for one-way analysis of variance The assumptions for the one-way ANOVA are the same as for a two-sample t-test: samples are random and independent (need to know how it was sampled), the populations are normally distributed (make a separate q-q plot for each group), that the variances of the populations are the same (use side by side box-plots or calculate the standard deviations) How the ANOVA table is constructed for the one-way analysis of variance MS = SS/df MSB = MST is based on the variance between the treatment averages MSW = MSE is based on the variance within each group separately TMS is the variance of all the data points ignoring they are from separate groups If the assumptions are met we can use the MS to construct an F test How the F is constructed from the MS, and what null and alternate hypotheses it tests That we reject the null hypothesis when the F statistic is large Using the formulas for the SS to construct the ANOVA table Finding the mean squares given the sum of squares and degrees of freedom How the degrees of freedom are found for total and error/within it is the sample size minus the number of parameters estimated for the treatment/between it is the number of treatments minus 1 For two-samples, the one-way ANOVA and the two-sample t-test (with equal variances) give the same p-value and that $F=t^2$ That the one-way ANOVA can be written with a model equation $y{ij} = \mu_i + \epsilon{ij}$ How we write the assumptions for a one-way ANOVA using the model equation (same as for regression, see pages 529-530) Chapter 11 - Linear Regression The regression model equation (as given in the middle of page 512) The four assumptions for linear regression (as given on pages 529-530) Independent vs. dependent variable Correlation vs. Causality Extrapolation The estimates of β_0 and β_1 are gotten by minimizing the sum of the squared residuals (SSE) What is meant by regression to the mean The analysis of variance table TSS is the total amount of error/variation in Y SSR = TSS - SSE is the amount of error/variation we explained by using the regression line MSE is the estimated variance (σ^2) of the points around the regression line TMS=Var(Y) is the estimated variance (σ^2) when $\beta_1 = 0$ Because we assumed the residuals are normal we can use the MS to do an F test Why must SSE and SSR each be less than TSS?
+Topics Covered in Sections 9.1-9.3, 10.1-10.2 and Chapter 11 Chapter 9: Inferences for Two Populations Testing and confidence intervals for the difference $(\mu_1 - \mu_2)$ between two means when both populations are normal and have the same variance (s_p^2) when both populations do not have the same variance (Satterthwaite's formula) when the data is paired (this was just in the reading) Testing about the differences between two proportions and the confidence intervals That the F test is can be used for two variances... but you shouldn't because it isn't robust at all!
+Reading and using PROC TTEST output like we did on the homework.
+NOT: Sections 9.4 and 9.5 Sections 10.1-10.2 - One-way Analysis of Variance The null and alternate hypothesis for one-way analysis of variance The assumptions for the one-way ANOVA are the same as for a two-sample t-test: samples are random and independent (need to know how it was sampled), the populations are normally distributed (make a separate q-q plot for each group... or make a combined one like for regression), that the variances of the populations are the same (use side by side box-plots or calculate the standard deviations) How the ANOVA table is constructed for the one-way analysis of variance MS = SS/df MSB = MST is based on the variance between the treatment averages MSW = MSE is based on the variance within each group separately TMS is the variance of all the data points ignoring they are from separate groups If the assumptions are met we can use the MS to construct an F test How the F is constructed from the MS, and what null and alternate hypotheses it tests That we reject the null hypothesis when the F statistic is large Using the formulas for the SS to construct the ANOVA table Finding the mean squares given the sum of squares and degrees of freedom How the degrees of freedom are found for total and error/within it is the sample size minus the number of parameters estimated for the treatment/between it is the number of treatments minus 1 That the one-way ANOVA can be written with a model equation $y{ij} = \mu_i + \varepsilon{ij}$ How we write the assumptions for a one-way ANOVA using the model equation (same as for regression, see pages 529-530) Chapter 11 - Linear Regression The regression model equation (as given in the middle of page 512) The four assumptions for linear regression (as given on pages 529-530) Independent vs. dependent variable Correlation vs. Causality Extrapolation The estimates of β_0 and β_1 are gotten by minimizing the sum of the squared residuals (SSE) What is meant by regression to the mean The analysis of variance table TSS is the total amount of error/variation in Y SSR = TSS - SSE is the amount of error/variation we explained by using the regression line MSE is the estimated variance (σ^2) of the points around the regression line TMS=Var(Y) is the estimated variance (σ^2) when $\beta_1 = 0$ Because we assumed the residuals are normal we can use the MS to do an F test Why must SSE and SSR each be less than TSS?